 For lovers of midcentury design, Lafayette Park feels like the architectural mother lode—and there are a number of ways for visitors to explore.

-Mies buffs can download a self-guided walking tour of Lafayette Park from Michigan Modern, an organization that documents and promotes the state’s contribution to U.S. modernism.
+Touring the architecture Mies buffs can download a self-guided walking tour of Lafayette Park from Michigan Modern, an organization that documents and promotes the state’s contribution to U.S. modernism.
 But for many architecture-minded visitors, the preferred introduction to Mies’s Detroit comes via the Detroit Experience Factory (DXF).
 A 90-minute guided tour of the neighborhood helps sort out which modernist buildings were the master’s designs and which merely followed his lead, a practice common here in the years after his departure.
 Tour guides speak about the larger topic of architecture in Detroit and provide close-up views of a neighborhood that simply isn’t easy to see.

 A network of circuitous streets and cul-de-sacs skirts Lafayette Park, effectively keeping out all but those who have a reason to be here.
 Meandering pedestrian-only walkways link townhouses and the Lafayette Plaisance with a modernist elementary school and retail center.
 Hawthorns and rhododendrons soften the stark brick and glass edges of Mies’s boxy buildings, and tidily trimmed shoulder-high bushes serve as privacy screens for those trademark floor-to-ceiling windows.